Your Linux full disk encryption is useless

 Some background information

-When you boot, the kernel is loaded and executed.
-It then extracts and mounts the initrd.
-The initrd is a small filesystem.
-At this point during boot, the initrd has two tasks:
+When you boot the system, the boot loader loads and extracts the kernel and initrd into memory.
+The initrd is just a small filesystem with /etc, /usr/bin, … At this point during boot, the initrd has two tasks:

-1. mount the disk where / is located (in this case: also decrypt the disk)
+1. mount the disk where root filesystem is located (also: decrypt the disk)

-The init script is run automatically.
-If we look at the end of the file, we can see that it it is running the init system:
+The /init script is run automatically.
+If we look at the end of the file, we can see that it’s executing the init system:

 root@lm21vgtvb:~/hackhack/extracted/main# tail init